ZKBig/kaggle-aimo2-fast-math-r1-test/README.md

 By applying SFT and GRPO on difficult math problems, we enhanced the performance of `DeepSeek-R1-Distill-Qwen-14B` and developed `Fast-Math-R1-14B`, which achieves up to 60% (on average approx. 30%) faster inference while maintaining accuracy.

+In addition, we trained and open-sourced `Fast-OpenMath-Nemotron-14B`, an efficiency-optimized version of NVIDIA’s `OpenMath-Nemotron-14B`, following the same approach.

+## Performance comparison under strict token budget constraints
 <img src="assets/pass1_aime_all.png" max-height="300px">

 |                              |              | AIME 2024        |               | AIME 2025        |               |